 How to make the most of overtime work

-If you’d like to rack up those overtime house, here are some tips for ensuring you actually get ahead financially (and maintain your sanity).
+If you’d like to rack up those overtime hours, here are some tips for ensuring you actually get ahead financially (and maintain your sanity).

 Keep detailed records of what you’ve earned